-The Change of Legal Name Form is available online or in the Office of the Registrar.
-If submitting in person, students must bring along original supporting documentation such as (Birth Certificate, Court Order, Divorce Degcree, Marriage Certificate, Naturalization, or Government Issued Photo ID) for inspection.
+The Change of Legal Name Form is available in the Office of the Registrar.
+When submitting in person, students must bring along original supporting documentation such as (Birth Certificate, Court Order, Divorce Degcree, Marriage Certificate, Naturalization, or Government Issued Photo ID) for inspection.

 University policy also affords students the opportunity to identify a preferred name to be recorded in its student information systems and to be displayed on a variety of documents.
 Documents and records that may display a preferred name include, among other things, course rosters, student identification cards, and student email addresses.
 A preferred name will not appear on, among other things, a student’s official academic record, diploma or transcript, which will instead display the student’s legal name.

 Students who would like to request that a preferred name be recorded should complete the Preferred Name Request Form and submit the form to the Office of the Registrar.
 Faculty and staff should be aware that future course rosters and similar documents may contain students’ preferred names.

 Commencement is held annually in May and graduation invitations are mailed to all eligible graduates in April.
 Diplomas are issued to the graduates at the commencement ceremony.
 Graduates not participating in the Commencement ceremony may pick up their diplomas two business days after the commencement in Room 9113.